 More information about the Bribery Act can be found on ICAEW's Bribery Act 2010 page.

-Code of Ethics and by doing so to demonstrate the highest standards of professional conduct and to take into account the public interest.
+Members in practice are required to comply with the Code of Ethics and by doing so to demonstrate the highest standards of professional conduct and to take into account the public interest.
 Code A refers to general guidance, Code B relates to public practice, Code C refers to members in business and Code D relates to insolvency.
 So various areas may be relevant, depending on which strands of practice you are involved in.

 ICAEW has arrangements in place to enable firms to provide consumer credit services without the need for authorisation from the Financial Conduct Authority (FCA).
 Your firm can provide these services if it meets the eligibility criteria and undertakes this activity as set out in the DPB (Consumer Credit) Handbook.
 Please view the consumer credit regulation section for further information.
 If you have specific enquiries on this matter, please contact our ICAEW Technical Advisory helpline.